-Cesar is one of the most consistent prospectors I know of and has prospected over 20,000 people.
+Cesar is one of the most consistent prospectors I know of and has prospected (and documented) over 20,000 people.

 Just so you know, I am an affiliate of the program, so if you do order from my link, I get an affiliate fee that helps monetize this blog.

 I’m recommending it because there’s nothing like it out there that can help you more when it comes to getting better at prospecting, recruiting, and following up.